 For reading the next matching row from the worktable, the next row (in the logical order imposed by the clustered index) from the worktable is read, and then the Seek Predicate property is evaluated.
 If it is true the row is returned; if it is false no row is returned (“end of data”).

 A stack spool is a special type of spool.
-In execution plans, a stack spool is represented as an Index Spool in lazy builder mode and a Table Spool in consumer mode, both with the With Stack property set to True.
+In execution plans, a stack spool is represented as an Index Spool in lazy spool mode and a Table Spool in consumer mode, both with the With Stack property set to True.

 The behavior of the Table Spool in this combination is described on the Table Spool page.
 For an understanding of the Index Spool part of this combination, it suffices to know that the Table Spool not only reads data from the worktable, but also removes the rows it has read.